The Ultimate Guide to Boating Safety Tips

 - Make use of a kill switch or cut off switch.
 Something that will shut off the engine in the event of an emergency.

 - Make sure passengers and swimmers know to avoid the engine.
 The propeller on an outboard can cause serious injuries.

 - Make up a float plan before heading out.
 Leave it with a friend or family member.
 A float plan details where you’re heading out from.
 Also where you’re going, and how you plan to get there.
 It should include details like length of time for the trip and safety gear on board.
 This could be important info for the U.S. Coast Guard in an emergency.

-- Use a pre-departure checklist.
-This will ensure you have taken stock of everything you need before heading out.
+- This will ensure you have taken stock of everything you need before heading out.
 That way you won’t be met with any surprises out on the water.

 Follow Proper Anchoring Procedures